Sleep Country Canada admits there might be reasons to buy a mattress anywhere else - The Beaverton

 Sleep Country Canada admits there might be reasons to buy a mattress anywhere else

-OAKVILLE, ONT – Christine Magee, co-founder and president of Country , has admitted she no longer agrees with the implied answer to her company’s
+OAKVILLE, ONT – Christine Magee, co-founder and president of , has admitted she no longer agrees with the implied answer to her company’s

-“Since the beginning Canada’s only goal has been to help Canadians get the best sleep for the best price,” Magee told reporters at a press conference.
-“By incessantly playing our jaunty jingle for decades, we didn’t to imply we’re the best, much less the only, place to buy a .
+“Since the beginning Country Canada’s only goal has been to help Canadians get the best sleep for the best price,” Magee told reporters at a press conference.
+“By incessantly playing our jaunty jingle for decades, we didn’t mean to imply we’re the best, much less the only, place to buy a .
 That would violate the unspoken code of Canadian niceness.”

 Controversy over the chipper seven-second tune which concludes all Sleep Country commercials arose in the late 1990s as media analysts protested the jingle’s implied message that no reasonable person would purchase a mattress “anywhere else.”